Double machine learning to estimate the effects of multiple treatments and their interactions: Simulation studies

 We compare the performance of DML interactive model with two other previously proposed methods based on the generalized propensity score: IPW and PSM.
-In DML, the outcome and treatment models are both fitted using the boosting trees.
-We use the Python package \texttt{DoubleML} to implement DML interactive model \citep{bach2022doubleML}.
-For IPW and PSM, the generalized propensity score model is estimated using both Generalized Linear Models (GLMs) and the boosting trees, respectively.
-We use the R package \texttt{PSweight} \citep{zhout2022PSweight} to implement them.
+We use the Python package \texttt{DoubleML} to implement DML interactive model \citep{bach2022doubleML}, where both the outcome and treatment models are fitted using boosting trees..
+We use the R package \texttt{PSweight} \citep{zhout2022PSweight} to implement IPW and PSM, where the generalized propensity score is estimated using both the Generalized Linear Models (GLMs) and the boosting trees.

 The performance of all methods is measured by relative bias.
 All methods use the original covariate matrix $\bm{X}$ as the input.
-200 datasets are generated with $N=1000$.
+100 datasets are generated with $N=1000$.
+For each dataset, we run 50 splits of cross-fitting in DML and use the median estimates to report the results.
+More details are included in Appendix.

 The Figure \ref{fig: multi-val trt sims} shows the simulation results.

-The simulation results show that DML interactive model using boosting trees shows the lowest relative bias across all ATE comparisons, and the 5-fold cross-fitting presents a slightly less variability of relative bias than the 2-fold cross-fitting.
+The DML interactive model with boosting trees shows the lowest relative bias across all ATE comparisons.
+In addition, the 5-fold cross-fitting presents slightly less variability of relative bias than the 2-fold cross-fitting.
 In contrast, traditional IPW and PSM methods show larger relative biases and greater variability, even when the propensity score is estimated using boosting trees.
-These findings suggest that DML interactive model account features double robustness by estimating both treatment models and outcome models, which provides more robust estimates for ATE across multiple regimens than traditional methods.
+These findings suggest that DML interactive model, which leverages double robustness by modeling both treatment and outcome, provides more robust estimates for ATE of multi-valued regimens.